5 Growth Stocks to Buy for 2020

 Indeed, once the virus passes and consumers resume their normal shopping habits, Square stock should rebound in a big way for four reasons.

 Third, Square’s profit margins will continue to improve because the company’s higher-margin services business will become a bigger revenue contributor.
-Fourth, at 45-times forward earnings for 30%-plus revenue growth and even bigger profit growth potential over the next few years, SQ stock is one of the more attractively valued growth stocks in the market.
+Fourth, the valuation on SQ stock remains attractive.

 Put together, those four catalysts give shares ample firepower to stage a huge second-half 2020 rally.